 1999 The church completed an expansion program to add an additional wing for children’s ministries and new office space.
 A third worship service was added.

-2001 A second wing was added for Junior and Senior High ministries.
-This wing is shared by the congregation for multiple uses.
+2001 A second wing was added for Student Ministries (grades 6-12).
+This wing was shared by the congregation for multiple uses.

 2006, September A capitol campaign was initiated, Following the Pillar of Fire, for a new sanctuary, gathering space and fellowship hall.
-Construction began in June 2008 and was completed in the fall of 2009.
+Construction began in June 2008 and was completed 2009.

 2014 Pastoral leadership shifted to a ministry team concept.